 The restoration wasn’t his first attempt.
 When he asked Solomon to take on the project, he already had a restoration of one of the cars under his belt.
 He had worked on one of the yellow and orange colored cars, this one featuring The Creature from the Black Lagoon.
 He’d bought it from a collector for $1,400, taken out of his savings.
 It was in better condition than his latest project, but his work impressed Solomon enough to land him the job.

 “I was very intrigued, excited, when young Sean came into my office,” Solomon said.
-He said Sean’s work on the car speaks for itself, and the city will be commissioning him to
+He said Sean’s work on the car speaks for itself, and the city will be commissioning him to work on the other cars.

 “Sean, as you can see, did a wonderful job with this car,” Solomon said.